olablom/piedge_edukit_microlesson/README.md

 ### Quantization Issues

-INT8 quantization may fail on some systems.
-FP32 fallback is acceptable and will be used automatically.
+On some Windows setups, static INT8 quantization currently fails.
+The lesson **accepts FP32 fallback** and verify still **PASS**.
+This is expected behavior.

 ### Common Issues